Chris Malikane: Economic views and controversies

 The Democratic Alliance (DA), South Africa’s official opposition party, was highly critical of Professor Malikane, especially during his tenure as economic advisor to the Finance Minister in 2017.

 In an official statement titled Controversial Professor Chris Malikane accompanies Malusi Gigaba to the United States dated 22 April 2017, then-DA Shadow Minister of Finance David Maynier characterized Malikane’s economic ideas as “mad” and damaging to investor confidence.
 Although Minister Gigaba had publicly distanced himself from Malikane’s views on nationalisation and assured investors that nationalization was not government policy, the DA pointed out the contradiction in allowing Malikane to accompany him to meetings at the International Monetary Fund in the U.S.

 However, Yonela Diko, then-spokesperson for the ANC in the Western Cape, came to Malikane's defence in a Daily Maverick newspaper opinion piece titled Anger at Malikane reflects fear at failed neoliberal indoctrinationon on 1 May 2017 and argued that being a Marxist or leftist does not mean Malikane was incapable of advising government on its preferred economic policy.
-He emphasizes that a professor like Malikane, by nature of his academic training, can argue both for and against any ideology with depth and objectivity, suggestig that the real discomfort with Malikane arises from the fact that a black academic from Wits University is openly challenging neoliberal economic thought, a university that Diko says is neoliberal elite and maintains colonial orthodoxy through its institutions and curriculum, especially the use of N. Gregory Mankiw’s Principles of Economics textbook.
+He emphasizes that a professor like Malikane, by nature of his academic training, can argue both for and against any ideology with depth and objectivity, suggesting that the real discomfort with Malikane arises from the fact that a black academic from Wits University is openly challenging neoliberal economic thought, a university that Diko says is neoliberal elite and maintains colonial orthodoxy through its institutions and curriculum, especially the use of N. Gregory Mankiw’s Principles of Economics textbook.

 Malikane himself said instead of debating the presented issues, his ideological opponents were resorting to character assassination and vilifying him.

 On 30 April 2017,City Press issued a public apology to Malikane after reporting that he had suggested the use of "arms" to solve South Africa's emotive land issue following Malikane's taking the report to the country's independent media tribunal.